Firewalls.com’s Comprehensive Cyber Threat Dictionary

 How to Recognize This Threat: Typically, hacktivist attacks are motivated by a high-profile issue, so even though targets vary, the entity will have done something that could have been controversial or have been in a position to right a perceived wrong.

 How to Prevent This Threat: Aside from avoiding controversy as an organization, the best way to guard against hacktivists causing problems on your network is to have robust cyber security.
-Check out our Promos page to get started with a FREE firewall when you subscribe to three years of security services from SonicWall or Sophos.
+It all starts with a firewall.
+See options from SonicWall, Fortinet, Sophos, & more.

 What is a Hollow Process?